FullFact/nso-stats-fetcher/README.md

 python nsofetch/fetch_all.py
 ```

 Or just run each country's individual script individually.
-We use [ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), for standardised names.
+We use [ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes), for standardised country names.